wp-plugins/youtube-embed-plus/readme.txt

 * Site origin information with each embed code as an extra security measure.
 In YouTube's/Google's own words, checking this option "protects against malicious third-party JavaScript being injected into your page and hijacking control of your YouTube player."
 We especially recommend checking it as it adds higher security than the built-in YouTube embedding method that comes with the current version of WordPress (i.e. oembed).
 * Easy "Insert" button for both the Visual and Text mode of the editor
 * [Embed an entire channel as a playlist >>](https://www.youtube.com/watch?v=_9D4yMyd40g)
+* Start video settings for playlist embeds.
+You can now choose to start a playlist with a specific video or have the plugin automatically start with the most recently added video.
 * Volume level initialization ( [helpful for autoplay >>](http://www.embedplus.com/mute-volume-youtube-wordpress.aspx) )
 * iOS playback preferences
 * [Automatic localization/internationalization](http://www.embedplus.com/youtube-iso-639-1-language-codes.aspx) so you can set the player's interface language from English to another